Important Device Security Guidelines & Settings for Proroute Routers

 Remote management (if required)

-The preferred method for remote management is a VPN.
-A VPN provides encryption, authentication, and network isolation — administrative interfaces are never directly exposed to the internet.
+The suggested method for remote management is a VPN.
+A VPN provides encryption, authentication, and network isolation — administrative interfaces can be made accessible over the VPN, whilst denying access from the public internet.

-If a VPN is not possible and WAN access is required:
+If a VPN is not possible for the deployment and WAN access is required, then the below guidelines should be considered:

 | Guideline | Detail |